 Late stages of labour, non-severe burns, diabetes

-In some instances patients may be treated in their own home by ambulance staff.
+In some instances ambulance staff may treat patients in their own home.

 Category 4 (90% within 180 minutes) – Less urgent calls